-You can get this from DHS either by calling on 1800 227 475 and asking for a copy to be sent to you, or downloading a copy of the form from the DHS website at www.humanservices.gov.au/individuals/forms/sa457
+You can get these forms by calling DHS on 1800 227 475 and asking for a copy to be sent to you, or downloading a copy of the form from the DHS website at www.humanservices.gov.au/individuals/forms/sa486

-If you do not complete an income and assets assessment, you won't be eligible for government assistance with your accommodation and care costs.
-The aged care home can then ask you to pay the maximum means-tested care fee and an accommodation payment (up to their maximum published room price).
+If you do not complete a means assessment, you won't be eligible for government assistance with your accommodation and care costs.
+The aged care home can then ask you to pay the maximum means tested care fee and an accommodation payment (up to their maximum published room price).